TheCaptain989/radarr-striptracks/README.md

 Multiple codes may be concatenated, such as `:eng:spa` for both English and Spanish.
 Order is unimportant.

->**NOTE:** The script is smart enough to not remove the last audio track.
-(There is in fact no way to force the script to remove all audio.)
-This way you don't have to specify every possible language if you are importing a foreign film, for example.

 >![warning] **NOTE:** If no subtitle language is detected in the profile or specified on the command line, all subtitles are removed.

+#### Any language code
+The `:any` language code is a special code.
+When used, the script will preserve all language tracks, regardless of how they are tagged in the source video.

 #### Original language code
 The `:org` language code is a special code.
 When used, instead of retaining a specific language, the script substitutes the original movie language as specified in its [The Movie Database](https://www.themoviedb.org/ "TMDB") entry.